Waysafe

 Jonathan Sanchez - Product Designer

-Our project's problem space focuses on people's vulnerability to harassment due to distraction-induced unawareness of their surroundings.
+The project's problem space focused on people's vulnerability to harassment due to distraction-induced unawareness of their surroundings.
 In our fast-paced world, distractions like smartphones make individuals easy targets for harassment by compromising their situational awareness.
-Our goal is to develop solutions that boost awareness and empower people to navigate their environments confidently, enhancing safety and reducing the risk of harassment.

 Sorted into

-• 58% of respondents say they have been harassed while travelling
+• 80-87% of women have been harassed when traveling